What is it?

-Optometrists and ophthalmologists measure eye pressure (also known as ‘intraocular pressure’, or IOP) as part of a routine eye examination, to screen for eye diseases such as glaucoma.
+Tonometry is a method used to measure the pressure inside your eye (intraocular pressure).
+Optometrists and ophthalmologists perform a tonometry procedure as part of routine eye examinations to screen for eye diseases such as glaucoma.

-The tonometry instrument estimates the pressure inside your eye by measuring the change in the light reflected off the cornea as it is temporarily indented by the air-puff.
+A common tonometry method is the ‘air-puff’ method, which involves the use of an instrument to apply a small puff of air directly onto the eye.
+The tonometry instrument is then able to estimate the pressure inside the eye by measuring the change in the light reflected off the cornea as it is temporarily indented by the air puff.

-Alternatively (or additionally) your optometrist may perform Goldmann tonometry (or a similar ‘applanation method’).
-In applanation methods, anaesthetic drops containing a fluorescein dye are placed in the eyes to numb the surface.
-Your optometrist will ask you to stare straight ahead whilst resting your chin and forehead against special supports on an instrument called a slit lamp.
+Some optometrists may also (or instead) perform Goldmann tonometry or a similar ‘applanation’ method.
+Applanation involves anaesthetic drops containing a fluorescein dye being administered to numb the surface of the eye.
+You will then place your chin and forehead in supports on an instrument called a slit lamp.

-The optometrist will direct a broad beam of blue light from the slit lamp into your eye while they gently move the slit lamp forward until the tonometer probe lightly touches your eye.
-Your optometrist can directly measure your intraocular pressure by adjusting a tension dial on the tonometer.
+A broad beam of blue light will be directed into your eye while the optometrist slowly moves the instrument towards you.
+Eventually, the tonometer probe will lightly touch the surface of your eye, allowing the optometrist to directly measure intraocular pressure by adjusting a tension dial on the tonometer.

 It is important to monitor intraocular pressure before Laser Eye Surgery is performed.

 Our eyes produce a fluid for nourishment which eventually drains out of the eye.
 If the rate at which this fluid is produced and the rate at which it drains away is not balanced, it can affect the pressure in the eye.
 This can affect other structures in the eye, such as the optic nerve.

 Furthermore, increased intraocular pressure is often associated with glaucoma.
 While glaucoma is a treatable condition, early diagnosis is often key to managing it effectively.